LPardue/h2-grows-a-beard/draft-pardue-httpbis-h2-plus-plus.md

 : An endpoint that is transmitting frames.

 server:
-: The endpoint that accepts an HTTP/2 connection.
+: The endpoint that accepts an HTTP/2 Plus Plus connection.
 Servers receive HTTP requests and send HTTP responses.

 stream:
-: A bidirectional flow of frames within the HTTP/2 connection.
+: A bidirectional flow of frames within the HTTP/2 Plus Plus connection.

 stream error:
-: An error on the individual HTTP/2 stream.
+: An error on the individual HTTP/2 Plus Plus stream.

 Finally, the terms "gateway", "intermediary", "proxy", and "tunnel" are defined in Section 3.7 of {{RFC9110}}.
 Intermediaries act as both client and server at